born2net/mediaArduino/README.md

 Arduino & Digital Signage
 ---------------------------------------
-One of the great benefits of using Arduino, is its seamless integration with the free Digital Signage service from http://www.digitalsignage.com.
+One of the great benefits of using Arduino, is its seamless integration with the free Digital Signage service from http://www.digitalsignage.com
-All you need is to install the SignagePlayer, and configure the LAN Server.
+All you need is to install the SignagePlayer, and configure it as a LAN Server.

-Once you do, you will be able to send and receive evets / triggers from Arduino, as you can see below.
+Once you do, you will be able to send and receive events / triggers from Arduino, as you can see below.

 <img src="http://www.digitalsignage.com/_images/ardsc6.gif"/>

 Pretty cool ha?

-The SignagePlayer will essentially become a gateway to sending and receiving events.
+The SignagePlayer will essentially becomes a socket gateway to sending and receiving events.
-This has the benefit of allowing secure socket commands to be sent to the SignagePlayer from across the web and onto the SignagePlayer.
+This has the benefit of allowing secure socket commands to be sent to the SignagePlayer across the web and onto the SignagePlayer.
 From the SignagePlayer, the events will propagate to the appropriate Arduino.

 To learn more about setting the SignageStudio to send events to specific SignagePlayers / Arduino IP addresses review the video at: http://www.digitalsignage.com/_html/signage_video.html?videoNumber=arduino

-If you inspect the code in /root/start.js you will notice the it comes with a built in Express web server.
+If you inspect the code in /root/start.js you will notice that it comes with a built in Express web server.
 The server is pre-configured to listen to events coming from the SignagePlayer and act upon these events.

-It includes goodies such as crossdomain.xml to allow certain Sandbox clients (such as Adobe Flash / AIR) access to the web server.
+It includes crossdomain.xml to allow certain Sandbox clients (such as Adobe Flash / AIR) secure access to the web server.

-Of course you can modify it to do whatever you want, but by default if you send it a post command event using curl or web browser:
+Of course you can modify it to do whatever you want, but by default if you send the express web server a post, using curl or a web browser:

 <pre>
 curl http://192.168.1.94:3840/mcu13:1
 curl http://192.168.1.94:3840/mcu13:0
 </pre>

-it will toggle the LED connected to pin 13.
+it will toggle the LED connected to pin 13 (1 == ON and 0 == OFF).

 The code that manages the pin number and state is part of the example included in start.js: